 \subsection{Log Likelihood}

-Log Likelihood metric \cite{nangia-etal-2020-crows} is used to measure how the language model changes its prediction when the social context changes.
+Log Likelihood metric \cite{nangia-etal-2020-crows} is used to measure how the language model changes its prediction when the context changes.
 The corpus is initially fed into the model without any modifications and the output of the language model is the prior probability logits.
-This corpus is later augmented with counterfactual data, such that the only terms changed are the terms that describe the social class (eg: replacing John with Mary).
+This corpus is later augmented with counterfactual data, such that the only terms changed are the terms that describe the class.
 The log likelihood is then the probability of the tokens, conditioned on the augmented words.

 In the above equation, w represents the word or the token in the sentence.
 A is the set of augmented tokens.